-Whether you are observing Lent or just looking for a fantastic dinner recipe this dish delivers.
-This baked halibut starts with a beautiful filet from Heinen’s Seafood Department.
+Looking for a fantastic dinner recipe?
+This dish delivers.
+This baked halibut starts with a beautiful fillet from Heinen’s Seafood Department.
 When shopping for halibut look for bright white, glossy flesh.
 That’s exactly what I found.

 This dish is slightly reminiscent of a Puttanesca.
 You may have enjoyed Spaghetti alla puttanesca which is an Italian pasta dish invented in Naples in the mid-20th century.
 Its ingredients typically include tomatoes, olive oil, anchovies, olives, capers and garlic.
 Yum!
 Why wouldn’t you put those ingredients in other things?
 I’ve made it with various white flesh fishes and shrimp, even clams and mussels.
 SO, feel free to change up this recipe with your favorite protein.
 You can serve this with any starch you prefer.
 It is great with mashed potatoes but today I served it with linguini to mimic a puttanesca dish.